BobyMCbobs/sample-ko-monorepo/README.md

 3. commit the public key `cosign.pub` to the root of the repo

+4. under Settings -> Code and automation -> Actions -> General, set _Allow GitHub Actions to create and approve pull requests_ to `true`

 alternative: import existing keys if using them

 ## Install products